Open Table Board of Directors

 Open Table is managed by an active Board of Directors, whose members represent diverse backgrounds in business, law, public relations, education, healthcare and technology.
 Many have extensive volunteer experience either with Open Table, with other organizations, or both.

-Day to day operations of the Open Table pantries and community dinners are run by the Open Table Operations team, whose members (all volunteers) contribute significant hours each week to working with our over 600 volunteers to assure that our guests are served each week.
+Day to day operations of the Open Table pantries and community dinners are run by a small paid staff, group of dedicated and experienced volunteer leaders, and over 500 volunteers who work together to assure that our guests are served each week.